FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

 Feel free to browse the other populated quantities to get a feel for the archive structure.

 Now take another look at the bottom of the `VASPXMLParser.parse()` code in your branch.
-You will find that 3 energy quantities have been extracted from the xml file and placed into variables:
+You will find that 3 energy quantities have been extracted from the xml file and placed into variables: -->

+In this example, we will use the fabricated `VasprunXMLParser()` introduced in [Parser Plugins > From Parser to NOMAD > Via Instantiation](./parser_plugins.md#via-instantiation).
+The `VASPXMLParser.parse()` function populates the archive with a range of metadata including the program, method, and system data, but no outputs.
+Imagine that within `VasprunXMLParser.parse()` we use `xml_get()` function to extract the following energy information from the VASP output file:

 ```python
 total_energy = xml_get(<path to total energy>)